Ostracism: Purpose

 Because ostracism was carried out by thousands of people over many decades of an evolving political situation and culture, it did not serve one monolithic purpose.
 Observations can be made about the outcomes, as well as the initial purpose for which it was created.

 The first instance of people ostracized in the decade after the defeat of the first Persian invasion at Marathon in 490 BC were related or connected to the tyrant Peisistratos, who had controlled Athens for 36 years up to 527 BC.
 After his son Hippias was deposed with Spartan help in 510 BC, the family sought refuge with the Persians.
 Nearly twenty years later Hippias landed with an invasion force at Marathon.
 Tyranny and Persian aggression were paired threats facing the new democratic regime at Athens, and ostracism was used against both.

-Tyranny and democracy had arisen at Athens out of clashes between regional and factional groups organised around politicians, including Cleisthenes.
+Tyranny and democracy had arisen at Athens out of clashes between regional and factional groups organized around politicians, including Cleisthenes.
 As a reaction, in many of its features the democracy strove to reduce the role of factions as the focus of citizen loyalties.
 Ostracism may have been intended to work in the same to similar ends: by temporarily decapitating a faction, it could help defuse confrontations that threatened the order of the State.

 In later decades when the threat of tyranny was remote, ostracism seems to have been used to decide between radically opposed policies.
-For instance, in 443 BC Thucydides, son of Melesias (not to be confused with the historian of the same name) was ostracised.
+For instance, in 443 BC Thucydides, son of Melesias (not to be confused with the historian of the same name) was ostracized.
 He led an aristocratic opposition to Athenian imperialism and in particular to Pericles' building program on the acropolis, which was funded by taxes created for the wars against the Achaemenid Empire.
 By expelling Thucydides the Athenian people sent a clear message about the direction of Athenian policy.
 Similar but controversial claims have been made about the ostracism of Cimon in 461 BC.